charmplusplus/charm/doc/projections/manual.rst

 -  **Moving from field to field** via the tab key causes the dialog box update the last field input by the user.
 It also performs a consistency check.
-Whenever it finds an inconsistency, it will move mouse focus onto the offending field, disabling the “OK” button so as to force the user to fix the inconsistency.
+Whenever it finds an inconsistency, it will move mouse focus onto the offending field, disabling the "OK" button so as to force the user to fix the inconsistency.
 Examples of inconsistency
    includes: input that violates a field’s format; input whose value violates constraints (eg. start time larger than end time); or out-of-range stand-alone values.

--  **Available buttons** include “OK” which confirms the user’s choice of parameters.
+-  **Available buttons** include "OK" which confirms the user’s choice of parameters.
 This button is only activated if the dialog box considers the parameters’ input to be consistent.
-“Update” causes the dialog box to update the last field input by the user and perform a consistency check.
+"Update" causes the dialog box to update the last field input by the user and perform a consistency check.
 This is similar in behavior to the user tabbing between fields.
-“Cancel” closes the dialog box without modifying any parameters if the tool has already been loaded or aborts the tool’s load attempt otherwise.
+"Cancel" closes the dialog box without modifying any parameters if the tool has already been loaded or aborts the tool’s load attempt otherwise.